samishken/lab/Python/README.md

 - print: writes text on the screen
 - type: tells us the type of a certain value `print(type(a))`
 - str: converts a number into a string
+- end:  If we want print to write something else instead of the newline character, we use the end=" "
+-
 #####  define our own functions
 - Define function `def`
 - Definition name of "greeting" -> `def greeting(name, department):`